-Chelsea began teaching private music lessons in 2010, and immediately felt compelled to open up the world of music to the next generation.
-Since she began teaching, Chelsea has taught over 120 students ages five to adult voice, guitar, piano, ukulele, and bass lessons with a focus on cultivating creativity, musicianship, and performance.
+Chelsea began teaching private music lessons in 2010, and instantly developed a passion for opening up the world of music and performance to the next generation.
+Since she began teaching, Chelsea has taught over 140 private music students ages five to adult lessons in voice, guitar, piano, ukulele, and bass with a focus on cultivating creativity, musicianship, and artistry.
 Her unique approach to teaching offers students a well-rounded curriculum, which will help them explore music through classical exercises in technique and music theory, while providing them with a creative outlet through learning songwriting and performance skills.
-It is Chelsea’s hope not only to teach students how to be great musicians, but also to provide them with the tools necessary to have a future career in the music industry.
-Chelsea’s students have gone on to attend the Berklee College of Music 5-Week Summer Performance Program on scholarship, be selected for and attend the Paper Mill Playhouse Summer Conservatory, receive music scholarships to their colleges, be nominated for the Paper Mill Playhouse Rising Star Awards, receive recognition through the Mayo PAC for vocal technique, have their original music be played on BBC Radio, and have successful careers on the local music scene themselves.
+It is Chelsea’s hope not only to teach her students how to be great musicians, but also to provide them with the tools necessary to have a future career in the music industry.
+Chelsea’s students have gone on to attend the Berklee College of Music 5-Week Summer Performance Program on scholarship, be selected for and attend the Paper Mill Playhouse’s Summer Conservatory, receive music scholarships to their colleges, be nominated for the Paper Mill Playhouse’s Rising Star Awards, receive recognition through the Mayo PAC for vocal technique, have their original music be played on BBC Radio, and have successful music careers on the local music scene themselves.
 In addition to teaching private music lessons, Chelsea has taught preschool music at Long Valley Christian Nursery School since 2014.